bjornsnoen/minica-api/README.md

 `curl -X PUT https://minica.home/certs/example.home`

-There is not GET api, except `/root`, which gives you the contents of `minica.pem`, in case you mess up and expose the api to the internet.
+There is no GET api, except `/root`, which gives you the contents of `minica.pem`, in case you mess up and expose the api to the internet.

 ## MQTT publishing